In this article:

-Learn as much as you can about lupus, your treatment, and medications, and what kind of progress to expect and how to monitor it.
+Learn as much as you can about lupus, your treatment, your medications, and what kind of progress to expect, and how to monitor it.

-Get regular checkups by a rheumatologist, and maintain a diary of your symptoms so that you can keep your doctor updated on your condition.
+Get regular checkups and maintain a diary of your symptoms so that you can keep your doctor updated on your condition.

 2. Learn ways to manage the pain

 Different kinds of pain warrant different treatments that target its underlying cause.

 Lupus can make you photosensitive.
 If you do venture out, keep yourself shielded from the sun by wearing protective clothing and by applying premium-quality sunscreen.

 Make sure that your sunscreen contains a minimum SPF of 55 and an ingredient called Helioplex that can block out UVA and UVB rays, both of which can trigger serious flare-ups of lupus symptoms.

 It is extremely important to strike a balance between rest and activity.
 You can do so by doing low-impact exercises that work out the body without pushing it too much.